Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Supplemental
 **Mins:** Archery 2

-On a successful Archery roll above the target’s Evasion, the target is knocked back one Range Band from the Archer.
+On a successful hit, the target is knocked back one Range Band from the Archer.

 Alternatively, the Exalt may choose to knock themselves backwards from their target one Range Band.